ASEAN Heritage Parks

 Gunung Mulu National Park

-This World Heritage Site has the 2nd highest mountain peak in Sarawak, and boasts of having its tropical karsts as the most studied in the world.
-Gunung Mulu National Park also has very high biodiversity, and has one of the most extensive limestone cave systems on earth.
+This World Heritage Site has the second highest mountain peak in Sarawak, and boasts of having its tropical karsts as the most studied in the world.
+Gunung Mulu National Park also has very high biodiversity and has one of the most extensive limestone cave systems on earth.
 The gigantic limestone caves serve as the roosting areas of millions of swiftlets and bats.

 Photo Gallery